-¡Buenas!
-I am Ysanet and I am a queer Afro-Dominicana, born in Harlem, NY.
-I was raised in between the Dominican Republic and Hialeah, FL.
-I spent my childhood in Santo Domingo, DR playing in my grandmother’s garden, then moved to Florida.
-I graduated from Johnson & Wales University in Providence, RI and spent a couple of years working in major hotel companies before transitioning to community based work.
-Today, I live and work in the Bronx as a nutrition and food justice educator for bilingual middle school students.
-My passions include holistic cooking, farming, writing, community organizing, and making homemade products.
-I am inspired by the power and magic of Black and Brown people, the ocean, and the Now.
-I am currently a student at Farm School NYC earning a certificate in Urban Agriculture.
+Chef Ysanet Batista is a queer Black-Dominican woman, born in Harlem, NY and raised in between the Dominican Republic and Hialeah, FL.
+Ysanet graduated from Johnson & Wales University in Providence, RI and spent a couple of years working in major hotel companies before transitioning to community based work.
+When she is not cooking or developing Woke Foods, Ysanet is helping other people start their own worker-cooperative businesses at Green Worker Cooperatives as the teaching assistant for their Coop Academy.
+Her passions include holistic cooking, farming, writing, community organizing, and spending time with her partner.
+She is inspired by the power and magic of Black and Brown people, the ocean, and the Now.
+She is currently a student at Farm School NYC earning a certificate in Urban Agriculture.

 Ysanet loves eating Platano Maduros and talking gut health!